 English Professional Organizations

 Online English degree programs can lead graduates into a variety of professions.
 No matter what field you work in, professional organizations can help launch and advance your career.
-These organizations bring professionals together online through newsletters and other publications, and also in person through conferences and other networking events.
+These organizations bring professionals together online through newsletters and other publications, and in person through conferences and other networking events.
 Members can share findings and experiences, promote the field, steer it into new directions, and create lasting professional relationships.